 We have never, ever, seen or heard of a park following up with an applicant to remind them of outstanding paperwork that is needed.
 When the Buyer is looking to get approved it is their responsibility to get all of the information into the office in a timely fashion as their application will not be submitted for approval until everything has been sent in.

-This is Mark Kaiser with The Mobile Home Dealer and help mobile home Buyers and Sellers get to a better place in life.
+This is Mark Kaiser with The Mobile Home Dealer which helps mobile home Buyers and Sellers get to a better place in life.